CharlotteOS-Nova/.github/profile/README.md

 ### Licenseing

-All executables within this project are to be licensed under the GNU General Public License version 3 or later while libraries are to be licensed under the GNU Lesser General Public License version 3 or later.
+All executables within this project are licensed under the GNU General Public License version 3 or later while libraries are licensed under the GNU Lesser General Public License version 3 or later.
 If you do not wish to license your contributions under these terms then please do not contribute.
-We consider the strong compyleft license to be a feature of our project as much as anything else that its software components can do and will not ever considering changing or weakening the license requirements.
+We consider the strong copyleft license to be a feature of our project as much as anything else that its software components can do and will not ever consider changing or weakening the license requirements for any reason.